slarmoo/.github/profile/webServices/startupDb/startupDb.md

 ## Grading Rubric

 - (Required) Simon DB deployed to your production environment
-- (Required) A link to your GitHub startup repository prominently display on your home page
+- (Required) A link to your GitHub startup repository prominently displayed on your application's home page
-- (Required) Startup deployed to your production environment
 - (Required) Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+The TAs will only grade things that have been clearly described as being completed.
+Review the [voter app](https://github.com/webprogramming260/startup-example) as an example.
 - Application database support
   - 20% - MongoDB Atlas database created
   - 40% - Provides backend endpoints for manipulating application data